LordFetznschaedl/CS2Retake/README.md

 - [x] weapon allocator system (kit based)
 - [x] nade allocator system (kit based)
 - [x] on ct win -> switch cts to t and the ts to ct
+- [x] auto assign teams -> deny choosing team -> switch team automatically

 ---
-# todo - future releases:
+# future releases:
-- [ ] auto assign teams -> deny choosing team -> switch team automatically
 - [ ] config system
 - [ ] editor system for spawns
 - [ ] auto plant -> in a way that the bomb is defusable xD
 - [ ] modular weapon allocator system
 - [ ] change scramble command to do the scramble after round ends and before round starts

+---
+# special thanks:
+Discord:
+- @gorwok for creating spawns on de_mirage
+- @cowhitface for creating spawns on de_overpass, de_inferno, de_vertigo, de_nuke, de_anubis & de_ancient

+Twitter:
+- @t1ckrate for helping moderate the issues on this repo